felixbade/assistant/README.md

-# Assistant – Web UI for ChatGPT
+# Assistant – Web UI for ChatGPT API

 https://assistant.bloat.app

-Use OpenAI’s chat API as a human.
+A mobile-friendly human interface for ChatGPT API.
+There is no back-end server, so you can easily host your own instance (see details below).

 See [`CHANGELOG.md`](CHANGELOG.md) for what’s new.